top of page

 I have produced some educational videos to try to help patients and trainees understand some of the aspects of diseases of the ears, nose and throat.
 Keep an eye on this space for more in the future.

 Adenoidectomy.
-If you have a blocked nose or problems breathing at night you may have enlarged adenoids blocking the back of your nose.
+If you have a blocked nose, a runny nose or problems breathing at night you may have enlarged adenoids blocking the back of your nose.
 By looking through your nose I will be able to tell if you would benefit from having your adenoids removed.

 Adenoidectomy